 "Vegetarians are about 40 percent less likely to get cancer than non-vegetarians, regardless of other risks such as smoking, body size, and socioeconomic status," according to the Physicians Committee for Responsible Medicine.

-Researchers from Harvard found that daily meat eaters are 3 times more likely to get colon cancer than those who rarely consumed meat, and for prostrate cancer, the risk is 2.5 times greater.
+Researchers from Harvard found that daily meat eaters are 3 times more likely to get colon cancer than those who rarely consumed meat, and for prostate cancer, the risk is 2.5 times greater.
 Countries with diets high in animal fat have a higher incidence of breast cancer.

 The Physicians Committee for Responsible Medicine states (to sum it up):